Skip to main content

 • Panic attacks — anxiety that leads to intense physical symptoms, including shortness of breath, dizziness, chest pain or numbness.

-• Phobias — an intense fear of specific things or situations that are not dangerous such as excessive fears of choking, dogs or costumed characters.
+• Phobias — an intense fear of specific things or situations that do not pose an immediate physical threat, such as excessive fear of choking, dogs, thunderstorms or other bad weather, or insects.

 • Social anxiety or social phobia — an intense anxiety caused by over-prediction of negative evaluation by others in social situations, such as speaking in front of the class.